daniele821/nvim-config/README.md

     - [x] show active lsp
     - [x] show active formatters
     - [x] show if autoformat is enabled
+    - [x] show if inlay hints are enabled

 - [x] create module for editable variables:
     - [x] it should provide a list of defaults, and a separate place to overwrite them
+    - [x] provide presets to easily customize options

 # FIXES